revaturelabs/interviewquestions/InterviewSpecificQuestions/Docker/Docker.md

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

-Docker is a very popular containerization platform which packages our application along with its dependencies in the form of containers so that our application can work seamlessly in any environment, be it development , test or production.
+Docker is a very popular containerization platform which packages our application along with its dependencies in the form of containers so that our application can work seamlessly in any environment, be it development , test, or production.

 </blockquote>
 </details>

 ---

-4. Can u tell me about Docker Registry?
+4. Explain ab Docker Registry?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)

 <details> <summary> <b> Show Answer </b> </summary>
 <blockquote>

--It's a remote repository where docker images can be stored.
+- It's a remote repository where docker images can be stored.
--Two types of registry are there: public e.g.,Docker hub , private
+- Two types of registry are there: public e.g., Docker hub , private

 </blockquote>
 </details>